coder/docs/guides/customization/gpg-forwarding.md

 The Yubikey configurations required to make GPG work with the local machine are all that is necessary to use it as a smart card.

-Once you've configured Yibikey, you can follow the steps detailed in this article to set up GPG forwarding; the only difference is that you should provide `pinentry` with your Yubikey PIN, not the private key passphrase.
+Once you've configured Yubikey, you can follow the steps detailed in this article to set up GPG forwarding; the only difference is that you should provide `pinentry` with your Yubikey PIN, not the private key passphrase.